Studio Art at Illinois

 Bachelor of Art Studio Art (BASA)

 The Bachelor of Art Studio Art (BASA) is designed to offer students rigorous education in studio (or fine) art while permitting them the time to pursue studies in other areas, with a major part of the educational experience occurring in areas outside studio art.
 The BASA focuses on the study of art, design, and art history in the context of a broader program of general study offered by the diverse research and teaching activities across the University of Illinois, Urbana/Champaign campus.
-Students choose from courses that will lead to concentrations in Drawing, Painting, Sculpture, Printmaking, New Media, or (general) Studio Art.
+The BASA degree is intended for those students who have strong interests in blending the study of art and creative practices with coursework in other academic areas.

 Graduates of this program will be better prepared to pursue multi-disciplinary careers in a variety of industries which make use of artistic skills including visual literacy, creativity, and image- or object-making skills, including museum display studios, motion picture special effects studios, video gaming production companies, animation studios, private art studios (their own or others’) and print shops.